Note: See here for information about carrier guidelines.

 What should I know about carrier guidelines?

-The new 48 hour rule applies to all text providers and call carriers.
-Businesses that do not comply with the new rule risks suspension of their text marketing programs.
-Attentive remains in direct, constant contact with each carrier to help define these guidelines and emphasize the importance of personalized messages.
+These changes have been implemented across the industry and include all text providers and all carriers.
+Any business that is not compliant risks the suspension of their text marketing programs.
+We are in direct, constant contact with the carriers to help define these guidelines and emphasize the importance of personalized messages.
 Our goal, as always, is to ensure that messages delivered to your subscribers remain relevant, timely, and delightful.